deadroxy/valetbike/README.md

 * Click on **“Customer service”** in the nav bar, and try some message input.
 * Click on **“Billing”** in the nav bar, click on the payment method you prefer.
 Try fillin the billing information and submit.
 Then you can go back to the homepage by clicking “Back to homepage”.
 * Click on **“Edit profile”** in the nav bar, try to update your password.
 Try to sign out and log in again with the new password.
 * That's it!
-Feel free to explore more if you want!
+Feel free to explore more!